Important Adoption Statistics to Know

 Combatting Common Misconceptions About Adoption

-Misconception: “An adopted child won’t be loved as much as a biological child.”
+So, before we get any further, there’s one big misconception we want to clear up: “An adopted child won’t be loved as much as a biological child.”

-Look no further than how adoptive parents interact with adopted children: According to the NSAP, nearly three out of every four adopted children ages 0-5 are read to or sang to every day, compared with only half of non-adopted children who receive the same attention from their biological parents.
+For evidence of this love, look no further than how adoptive parents interact with adopted children: According to the NSAP, nearly three out of every four adopted children ages 0-5 are read to or sang to every day, compared with only half of non-adopted children who receive the same attention from their biological parents.

 Furthermore, well over half of all adopted children eat dinner with their families at least six days per week.

-Birth Mother Misconceptions vs. Statistics About Adoption
+Birth Parent Misconceptions vs. Statistics About Adoption

 Misconception: “My child will hate me because I placed her for adoption.”